 - You have a baby but need to go back to work too soon.
 Nanny or daycare?

-Self-Care is Essential, Especially as You Get Older
+Self-Care is an Essential Part of Adulting, Especially as You Get Older

 As you get older, you’ll tire more easily, and will need to restore your mind and body.
 Because of this, I consider self-care to be a big part of adulting.